-ACTF’s primary objective is to build the MCPAC, and the bulk of our current work is focused on engaging the community in the necessary conversations about the need for the venue, cultivating relationships with key stakeholders and supporters of our cause, and laying the groundwork to raise the estimated $40 million necessary for the project.
-Additionally, we provide resources and support for local arts organizations, including our partner companies (Mid-Columbia Mastersingers, Mid-Columbia Symphony, Mid-Columbia Musical Theatre, and Mid-Columbia Ballet) and beyond.
+ACTF’s primary objective is to build the MCPAC, and the bulk of our current work is focused on engaging the community in the necessary conversations about the need for the venue, cultivating relationships with key stakeholders and supporters of our cause, and laying the groundwork to raise the estimated $45 million necessary for the project.
+Additionally, we provide resources and support for local arts organizations, including our partner companies (Mid-Columbia Mastersingers, Mid-Columbia Symphony, Mid-Columbia Musical Theatre, Mid-Columbia Ballet, and Arts Foundation of the Mid-Columbia) and beyond.

 WHERE WILL WE BUILD THE CENTER?

 After an exhaustive review of potential locations, we feel that the natural fit for the venue is Richland.
 Selecting a location next to the REACH Museum along the Columbia River.
 This area is in proximity to Kennewick, a short distance from Pasco, and is easily accessible by high way from West Richland.

 Our Chair, Steven Wiley, and Ted Miller have been appointed to the Richland Public Facilities District in May of 2023 for a 3- and 2-year term, respectively.
 Working together with the RPFD and City of Richland, ACTF plans to submit a ballot measure to raise a portion of the needed funds for construction of the facility.

 “The best time to plant a tree was 20 years ago.
 The second-best time is now.”

 This project is a long-overdue addition to the community, and we’ve outlined a plan to procure the necessary funding to break ground by the end of 2026.
 If our timeline progresses as planned, we expect to have a finished facility by the end of 2028.